annie2010/labs_int/magnifica/README.md

   * Vendor string
   * Word string
   * slang bool (private)
-* Implement a Marshaller to interface with our new vendor ACME Dictionary.
+* Implement a Marshaler to interface with our new vendor ACME Dictionary.
   * The ACME JSON API exposes the following fields:
     * dictionary_location string
     * dictionary_word string